-If you invest in the ADSs in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per ADS and the as adjusted net tangible book value per ADS after this offering.
-Our net tangible book value as of December 31, 2016 was € million (\$ million), equivalent to € (\$ ) per ADS.
+If you invest in the ADSs in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per ADS and the as adjusted net tangible book value per share/ADS after this offering.
+Our net tangible book value as of December 31, 2016 was €63.4 million (\$69.4 million), equivalent to €3.15 (\$3.45) per share/ADS.
+Net tangible book value is equal to our total assets less our intangible assets and our total liabilities.
 Net tangible book value per share is determined by dividing our total assets less our intangible assets and our total liabilities by the number of ordinary shares outstanding as of December 31, 2016.
-Dilution is determined by subtracting net tangible book value per ADS from the initial public offering price per ordinary share or ADS.
+Dilution is determined by subtracting net tangible book value per share/ADS from the initial public offering price per ADS.

-After giving effect to our sale of ADSs in this offering at an assumed public offering price of \$ per ADS, based on the closing price of our ordinary shares on Euronext Brussels and the exchange rate on , 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2016 would have been € million (\$ million), or € (\$ ) per ADS.
-This amount represents an immediate increase in net tangible book value of

-\$ per ADS to our existing shareholders and an immediate dilution in net tangible book value of \$ per ADS to new investors.
+After giving effect to our sale of 3,600,000 ADSs in this offering at an assumed public offering price of \$18.18 per ADS, based on the closing price of our ordinary shares on Euronext Brussels and the exchange rate on May 5, 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2016 would have been €116.0 million (\$127.2 million), or €4.89 (\$5.36) per share/ADS.
+This amount represents an immediate increase in net tangible book value of \$1.91 per share/ADS to our existing shareholders and an immediate dilution in net tangible book value of \$12.82 per ADS to new investors.